-The District complies with all applicable federal laws, including but not limited to Title VII of the Civil Rights Act of 1964, as amended, Title IX of the Civil Rights Law passed as part of the Education Amendment of 1972, the Fair Labor Standards Act of 1938, the Occupational Safety and Health Act of 1970, American with Disabilities Act of 1990, as amended, the Family and Medical Leave Act of 1993, as amended, the Health Insurance Portability and Accountability Act of 1996, and the I-9 Immigration Reform and Control Act of 1986, the Pregnant Workers Fairness Act (PWFA) and Providing Urgent Maternal Protections (PUMP) for Nursing Mothers.
-Since the information, policies, and benefits described in the employee handbook are subject to change, employees need to acknowledge revisions to the handbook that may occur.
+The District complies with all applicable federal laws, including but not limited to Title VII of the Civil Rights Act of 1964, as amended, Title IX of the Civil Rights Law passed as part of the Education Amendment of 1972, the Fair Labor Standards Act of 1938, the Occupational Safety and Health Act of 1970, American with Disabilities Act of 1990, as amended, the Family and Medical Leave Act of 1993, as amended, the Health Insurance Portability and Accountability Act of 1996, and the I-9 Immigration Reform and Control Act of 1986, the Equal Pay Act, the Pregnant Workers Fairness Act (PWFA) and Providing Urgent Maternal Protections (PUMP) for Nursing Mothers.
+Since the information, policies, and benefits described in the employee handbook are subject to change, employees need to acknowledge that revisions to the handbook may occur.
 All such changes will be communicated through official notices, and employees need to understand that such revisions may supersede, modify, or eliminate existing policies.
-Only the Superintendent has the authority to revise the policies in the handbook.
+Only the Superintendent can revise, interpret, and alter the policies in the handbook as needed.